BoazSimhi/OOP-Project-Y11-Assessment2/docs/sprint1_log.md

 ---

-## Reflections DO THIS WHEN DONE THE SPRINT
+## Reflections
 - Defining two tightly-focused classes helped clarify object-oriented structure early
-- Avoiding user input at this stage allowed complete testing through method calls
+- User input works fine and has clearly outlined possible options
 - Separating summary from detail output improved readability and potential for reuse
 - All tasks in Sprint 1 were completed without needing to restructure code
 - The system design anticipates extension with filters, file storage, and user interface without requiring major changes to the current classes
+- Core gameplay loop is able to be expanded for future sprints with relative ease

 ---

-## Notes for next sprint DO THIS WHEN DONE THE SPRINT
+## Notes for next sprint
-- Prepare file format for saving/loading task data
+- Implement logic for `Player.level_up()` method
+- Create algorithm to select an appropriately difficult enemy for the player to fight
-- Decide on internal vs external ID strategy for uniquely identifying tasks
+- Decide on internal vs external ID strategy for uniquely identifying task
-- Design a flexible command-line menu system or CLI interface layer
+- Improve command-line menu system
-- Begin drafting basic error handling for bad input or invalid operations
+- Ensure SDS remains aligned to changes made to the overall class structure
+- Allow the user to input their own name for the player